Best Home Insurance in South Dakota for 2026

 What are the best South Dakota homeowners insurance companies?

-Amica and USAA consistently do well because policies start around $84 a month, and both companies have fewer long-wait claims.
+Amica and USAA consistently do well because their policies start at around $84 a month, and both companies have fewer long wait times for claims.
 State Farm and Allstate follow closely behind with competitive bundling discounts.
-See More: Best Auto and Home Insurance Bundles

 What is the average homeowners insurance rate in South Dakota?